Climdyn/qgs/documentation/source/files/user_guide.rst

             return self.integrate_over_domain(self.optimizer(expr))

-and passing it to an :class:`.OceanicSymbolicInnerProducts` object:
+and passing it to a :class:`.OceanicSymbolicInnerProducts` object:

 .. code:: ipython3